 Some of the saddest moments in recent history were a result of the COVID-19 pandemic.
 The outbreak definitely threw a wrench into a lot of activities, and some even experienced mental trauma due to this lockdown.
 Perhaps one of the few upsides was that carbon emissions were reduced, and also some businesses saw an increase in their user base.
-More and more people were using William Hill promotional code as a means to keep the boredom, and others turned to video games and eSports.

 Sports fans all over the world were devastated.
 All of the major events, like the Olympics, scheduled to take place in 2020 had to be canceled.
 Touch rugby suffered a similar fate, and both fans and athletes had to accept the reality and adjust to the new situation.
 So, let’s see just how this pandemic has affected touch rugby.